 Our doctor also showed us a video of this “gentler” version of a sinus rinse for kids.
 We’re not there yet, but close.

-For parents trying to stay healthy (or who didn’t manage to get that lucky)
+For parents trying to stay healthy (or who didn’t manage to escape the germs)

 Home Remedy #3: Gentle Movement